-Chief: Officer hugged, taunted coworker despite COVID fears
+Officer hugged, taunted coworker despite COVID fears

-LONGWOOD, Fla.
-(AP) — A central Florida police officer has been fired following a coworker’s complaint that he mocked her concerns about the coronavirus, hugged her against her wishes and misled investigators who probed the allegations against him, according to records.
+LONGWOOD, Fla. — A central Florida police officer has been fired following a coworker’s complaint that he mocked her concerns about the coronavirus, hugged her against her wishes and misled investigators who probed the allegations against him, according to records.

 An internal investigation by the Longwood Police Department found Cpl.
 David Hernandez was “not fully forthcoming and not truthful” when questioned about the interaction in July with the woman, the Orlando Sentinel reported.